BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 Example:
 144.202.51.69:22331

-## Congratulations, you are now the operator of your very own IPS Masternode!
-This will support the integrity of the IPS network, as well as secure a passive income well into the future.
+## Congratulations, you are now the operator of your very own BSYC Masternode!
+This will support the integrity of the BSYC network, as well as secure a passive income well into the future.

 ## Memo

 Here's a list of common commands to be used on the vps to check MN' status:
 ```
-ips-cli getinfo
+bsyc-cli getinfo
-ips-cli mnsync status
+bsyc-cli mnsync status
-ips-cli masternode status
+bsyc-cli masternode status
 ```